logo2

 Polk directory ad - 1916

 The history shows that the "Lake Linden Bottling Works" existed as three iterations.
 This explains the perplexing pattern we see with the bottles.
 The two Hutchinson bottles align with the first iteration.
 Then after a 15-year period of no bottles, we find two ABM bottles bearing this name.
-Date codes on these bottles align them with the third iteration.
+Date codes on these bottles align with the third iteration.
 Bottles that align with the second iteration bear embossing for D. E. St. Amour instead of the bottling works name.

 1. R. L. Polk & Co.
 1901.
 Houghton County Directory 1901-02.
 R. L. Polk & Co., Publishers.
 Detroit, MI.